KhaliqueN/Cancer_prognostic_EEIs_CR/README.md

 This repository contains scripts to generate data and results in the following paper:

-**Prognostic importance of splicing-triggered aberrations of protein complex interfaces in cancer, Khalique Newaz, Jan Baumbach, and Dmitrij Frishman, under review.**
+Prognostic importance of splicing-triggered aberrations of protein complex interfaces in cancer, under review.

-There are four folders explained as follows:

-**Reproduce results**
-- Contains scripts and data to reproduce the results of the paper
+**The code in the scripts folder can be used to reproduce the results of the study as follows:**

-**Exon expressions**
-- Contains scripts to download and process gene expression data from TCGA
+- Download the data from here:

-**Exon-exon interaction networks**
-- Contains scripts to create Exon-exon interaction (EEI) networks

-**Perturbed edges**
-- Contains scripts to identify perturbed EEIs given the exon expression data and an EEI network
+- Name the data folder as "data"
+- Place the folder "data" in the same directory as the folder "scripts"
+- Go to the "scripts" folder
+- Run the script "runall_analysis.sh" as sh ./runall_analysis.sh on commandline terminal
+- Alternatively, the R scripts cam be run individually in the order indicated within the "runall_analysis.sh" file
+- This will create a folder named "reproduction_results" inside the "data" folder with all results